Can I Get Social Security Retirement Benefits If I'm Working?

 The rule actually refers to self-employment as "substantial services in self-employment."
 Social Security defines retirement in very specific terms.
 You are retired if you work less than 15 hours per month.
 You are definitely not retired if you work more than 45 hours per month.
 If you work somewhere in between 15 and 45 hours a month, your retirement status depends on the type of work you do.
 Highly skilled professionals working more than 15 hours a month are generally considered not retired by Social Security.

 When you reach full retirement age your earnings will no longer reduce your benefits no matter how much you earn beginning with the month you reach full retirement age.
 The Social Security Administration will also recalculate your benefit amount to exclude months where your benefits were reduced or withheld due to excessive earnings.

+There are different rules if you receive Social Security survivor benefits or Social Security disability income, or if live outside of the United States.
 You can contact Social Security at 1-800-772-1213 if you have any questions about these situations, or about how to figure out your self-employment status or your earnings.

 When should you begin receiving Social Security income?